-- Computer Science (B.S. | Minor)
+- Computer Science (B.S.)

 Additional Program Information

+By 2024, there will be more than three million computer science jobs in the U.S. Over the next eight years, 800,000 jobs will become available across the country.
+The typical entry-level education for these positions is a bachelor’s degree.
 Despite these projections, women comprise a lower percentage of the workforce employed in the computer science field.
-Only 25 percent of the professional computing workforce in the U.S. are women, according to the National Center for Women and Information Technology (NCWIT).
+Only 26 percent of the professional computing workforce in the U.S. are women, according to the National Center for Women and Information Technology (NCWIT).

-Why computer science at Sweet Briar?
+What is distinctive about studying computer science at Sweet Briar?

-The program is practical rather than theoretical.
+- Our program is practical rather than theoretical.
 Sweet Briar has a strong tradition in STEM education and is one of only two women’s colleges in the country to offer an ABET-accredited engineering degree.
-Sweet Briar is building on its STEM successes by establishing a computer science major.
+Sweet Briar is now building on its STEM successes by establishing a computer science major.